para0x0dise/para0x0dise.github.io/_posts/CrackMes/2021-05-16-Mission-PowerGrid.md

 ### Reboot

-Inside this function, there is `RCL` operation with 1 but the condition variable still not set so the (CF == 0)
+Inside this function, there is an `RCL` operation with 1 but the condition variable still not set so the (CF == 0)

 There is a `JB` (This jump is taken when CF == 1) but the false direction will be taken and the condition variable will be OR-ed with `0x80`

 [![10](/assets/images/Reverse-Engineering/PowerGrid/10.png)](/assets/images/Reverse-Engineering/PowerGrid/10.png)

-I can see also another OR operation with `0x40` but there is `RCR` with 1 and the jump will not be taken because the first bit of condition variable is not set.
+I can see also another OR operation with `0x40` but there is `RCR` with 1 and the jump will not be taken because the first bit of the condition variable is not set.

 [![11](/assets/images/Reverse-Engineering/PowerGrid/11.png)](/assets/images/Reverse-Engineering/PowerGrid/11.png)

 ### Check Privileges

-After getting the first one from `Reboot` function, we can get into `Check_Privileges` for OR operation with `0x1`.
+After getting the first one from the `Reboot` function, we can get into `Check_Privileges` for OR operation with `0x1`.

 Here, there is `RCL` with 1 and `RCR` with 1, the jump will be taken in both cases.